dalhoomist/T-cell_and_glial_pathology_in_PD/README.md

 ## Experimental Protocols

-All experimental procedures are documented as **recipe-style protocols**.

 ### Nuclei Extraction

 Nuclei were extracted from OCT-embedded brain blocks or liquid nitrogen vapor–frozen GBM tissue using the following protocol: